 Specific Plans are identified in this section as Policy Areas because detailed study and development direction is provided in each plan.
-Policies related to any listed specific plan can be reviewed at the Riverside County Planning Department.
-The three specific plans located in the Mead Valley planning area are listed in Table 3,
+Policies related to any listed specific plan can be reviewed at the Riverside County Planning

-Adopted Specific Plans in the Mead Valley Area Plan.
+The authority for preparation of Specific Plans is found in the California Government Code, Sections 65450 through 65457.
+Department.
+The three specific plans located in the Mead Valley planning area are listed in Table 3, Adopted Specific Plans in the Mead Valley Area Plan.
 Each of these specific plans is determined to be a Community Development Specific Plan.